 Script Manager allows you to apply scripts to all of the pages in a custom domain (or multiple domains) via a single process.
 If you have scripts (like Google Analytics) that you need to apply to many pages, Script Manager is designed to make your life a lot easier.

-Please note that this feature requires your own custom domain.
+Please note that the use of Script Manager requires your own custom domain.
 You cannot use this feature with the test domain 'unbouncepages.com.'

 To add a script: